Is The Lake Minnewanka Cruise Worth It?

 Do You Have to Book in Advance?

-No you do not have to book in advance, though cruises do sell out during periods of high demand.
-You also save a bit of cash by booking in advance.
+No, you do not have to book in advance, though cruises do sell out during periods of high demand.
+Booking in advance also saves you a bit of cash.

 When is the Best Time to Enjoy the Cruise?